 Teensy 3.1 Pinout

-It’s also a good opportunity to redesign the connectors.
+It’s also a good opportunity to rethink the connectors.
 The Grove connectors are difficult to work with for people who are able-bodied.
 A new connector should be used that is potentially easier for people who have mobility limitations and who are able-bodied.

 This is a good time to change the connectors.
 I tested out snaps, they are too wide for the board side.
 I will need 12 switches to connect which makes 24 conductors to connect.
 24 snaps around a board will be too large.
 2.5 mm mono audio plugs are what I will use instead.
 However, the audio connectors may pose a problem on the switch side, they may be bulky and painful to wear or get in the way of a switch frame.
 A connector that is flat is still the best for the soft switch/sensor side so snaps will be kept.